-to consider the most cost-effective way in which the Union could stimulate and support the range of activities that might be necessary to achieve a more balanced expansion of telecommunication networks".
+to consider the most cost-effective way in which the Union could stimulate and support the range of activities that might be necessary to achieve a more balanced expansion of telecommunication networks."

-- 6. The Conference welcomed the Report of the Independent Commission aptly titled "The missing link", and commended the comprehensive manner in which the Commission had accomplished its task.
-The Conference endorsed the general thrust of the conclusions and recommendations embodied in this Report, and the principal objective set out therein: "by the early part of the next century, virtually the whole of mankind should be brought within easy reach of a telephone and, in due course, the other services telecommunications can provide". - 7.
-The Conference felt that "The missing link" covered several realities, e.g. the ever-widening gap between the status of telecommunications in the developed countries and the developing world; the many constraints on the transfer of technology as well as the inadequate flow of material and financial resources from the developed nations to developing countries; the lack of full appreciation of the need for higher priority in resource allocations to telecommunications as a cardinal requirement for the progress of humanity as a whole; the imbalance between technology growth and the real needs of the developing world; the inadequate linkage between the urban and rural sectors and the insufficient attainment of self-reliance. - 8.
-The Conference was convinced that these constraints have to be overcome as a matter of urgency. - 9.
-The Conference noted that the progress of technology held great promise for the more rapid growth of telecommunication services in the developing world.
-The Conference also felt that this promise can be fulfilled through the active support of the developing and developed countries, motivated by a mutuality of interest in the rapid growth of telecommunications, because of the large and growing market of the developing world and also because improved telecommunication services between the developed and developing countries are, in themselves, of mutual benefit. - 10.
-The Conference urged the governments of developing countries to consider the following: - a) to accord, in their respective national development plans, sufficiently high priority to the telecommunications sector for the purpose of resource allocation for expansion, upgrading and modernization of their networks; - to take specific measures, technical as well as managerial, to improve the maintenance and operational
+- f.
+The Conference welcomed the Report of the Independent Commission aptly titled THE MISSING LINK, and commended the comprehensive manner in which the Commission had accomplished its task.
+The Conference endorsed the general thrust of the conclusions and recommendations embodied in this Report, and the principal objective set out therein: "... by the early part of the next century, virtually the whole of mankind should be brought within easy reach of a telephone and in due course, the other services telecommunications can provide ..." - 7.
+The Conference felt that THE MISSING LINK covered several realities e.g. the ever-widening gap between the status of telecommunications in the developed countries and the developing world; the many constraints on the transfer of technology as well as the inadequate flow of material and financial resources from the developed nations to developing countries; the lack of full appreciation of the need for higher priority in resource allocations to telecommunications as a cardinal requirement for the progress of humanity as a whole; the imbalance between technology growth and the real needs of the developing world; the inadequate linkage between the urban and rural sectors and the insufficient attainment of self-reliance.

+8. The Conference was convinced that these constraints have to be overcome as a matter of urgency.

+9. The Conference noted that the progress of technology held great promise for the more rapid growth of telecommunication services in the developing world.
+The Conference also felt that this promise can be fulfilled through the active support of the developing and developed countries, motivated by a mutuality of interest in the rapid growth of telecommunications, because of the large and growing market of the developing world and also because improved telecommunication services between the developed and developing countries are, in themselves, of mutual benefit.

+- 10. The Conference urged the governments of developing countries to consider the following: - a) to accord, in their respective national development plans, sufficiently high priority to the telecommunications sector for the purpose of resource allocation of expansion, upgrading and modernization of their networks: - b) to take specific measures, technical as well as managerial, to improve the maintenance and operational efficiency of available facilities and to expand them in a planned manner availing themselves of the benefits of new technology and systems, as found appropriate;